 Cerebral palsy is a developmental motor disorder caused by damage to the brain before, during, or shortly after birth.
 It is most commonly caused by damage to the motor cortex, which is the part of the brain responsible for regulating voluntary movement.

 When the region of the motor cortex responsible for leg movement is damaged, individuals with cerebral palsy experience motor impairments in the legs.
 Depending on the severity of that damage, motor impairments in the legs can range from mild to severe and affect one or both legs.

-When cerebral palsy only affects the legs, it is called spastic diplegia.
+When cerebral palsy primarily affects the legs, it is called spastic diplegia.
 In contrast, when only one side of the body is affected, it is called spastic hemiplegia.
-Motor impairments throughout the entire body refer to spastic quadriplegia.
+Motor impairments throughout the entire body are referred to as spastic quadriplegia.